Why your commercial lease requires liability insurance

 To avoid liability, your landlord may ask to be added to your commercial auto policy as an additional insured.
 This addition shouldn’t have a big impact on your premium costs.

-If you’re planning to rent a commercial office or storefront, it’s important to get the right insurance coverage.
+If you’re planning to rent a commercial office or storefront, it’s important to get the right small business insurance coverage.
 Commercial rental insurance can protect your business, your landlord, and help you both sleep better at night.

 Small business owners who rent the property where their business is located should consider business renter's insurance.
 This term refers to several insurance policies that protect commercial renters.